Preservation Leadership Training® Targeted: Board Building and Preservation Planning Workshop

 Brought to you by National Trust for Historic Preservation and made possible through the generous support of the National Museum of African American History and Culture.

-Thursday, September 20–Saturday, September 22 Banneker-Douglass Museum, Annapolis, MDSubmit your letter of interest today.
+Thursday, September 20–Saturday, September 22 Banneker-Douglass Museum, Annapolis, MDDate to submit applications has passed.

 The National Trust for Historic Preservation in partnership with the National Museum of African American History and Culture (NMAAHC) will host a two-day workshop designed to address the specific needs of executive directors, trustees, and boards managing African American historic sites and museums.

 Topic areas will include non-profit management, preservation planning, board development and fundraising strategies.
 Workshop facilitators will use highly interactive exercises, case studies, small group work, and assignments focused on the specific needs of participant organizations.